 An important part of hunting is stealth, and so to be stealthy you must blend in.
 Most Arctic foxes are of the ‘white’ type, meaning their fur is white in winter time and changes to brown in summer time.
 This means in winter they blend in with snow while in summer they can blend in with woody shrubs and earthy colours around them, making them harder for both predator and prey to spot.
 There is another type of Arctic fox, the ‘blue’ type.
 They are dark blue, grey or brown year round.
 This is not so good in terms of hiding during winter, which might be why it’s a rarer trait.

 There is lots of hope though!
-One amazing group called Felles fjellrev have being doing research on Arctic foxes in Scandinavia and is testing out lots of conservation ideas like supplementary feeding of the Arctic foxes in the wild, and there are other breeding programmes happening so fingers crossed for their success!
+One amazing group called Felles Fjellrev have being doing research on Arctic foxes in Scandinavia and are testing out lots of conservation ideas like supplementary feeding of the Arctic foxes in the wild.
+There are other breeding programmes happening there too, so fingers crossed for their success!

 Some excellent videos